 is the view of the gully from the west side of the lake.
 In summer, the gully is filled with loose, red/brown debris and some large boulders - 3

 .
 There will be a cornice on top and it's obvious that the upper third of the gully is steep - 4

 At 13,000', put on your helmet and begin the ascent.
 The lower gully contains large boulders that may make your climbing easier.
 Near 13,400' you are nearing the cornice and the steepest portion of the climb - 5

 .
 Stay right and carefully climb to the edge of loose ledges.
 Stay right of the cornice and climb the final 50 feet.
 Once you're past the cornice, the slope eases immediately and you hit the saddle just below 13,600'.
 Mt.
 Spalding (13,842') is to your right and your route to Evans is left (south).

 Turn left and hike south up toward the west end of Evans' West Ridge

 .
 There should be cairns and trail segments in this area.
-Continue up toward the initial hump on the ridge and to a notch in the ridge just before the hump.
+Continue toward the initial hump on the ridge and to a notch in the ridge just before the hump.
 Drop to the right slightly and follow the cairned trail east below the ridge crest.
 The trail stays below the ridge for most of the remaining hike to the summit.
 From the hump on the west end of the ridge, it's almost 1 mile to the summit.
 Hike to the corner of the Mt.
-Evans road and then over 100' to the summit OR walk all the way to the parking area and take the tourist trail to the top.
+Evans road and 100' to the summit.
+Descend back to Summit Lake via the West Ridge Route, over 13er Mt.
+Spalding.